 Description: <string>

-Definition: Defines the port order and format for the provided Tx Ts4file parameter s4p file.
+Definition: Defines the port order for the provided Tx Ts4file parameter 4-port Touchstone file.

 Usage Rules: The only input values allowed are “13-24” (stands for IEEE or even/odd port ordering) and “12-34” (stands for Gonzalez or sequential port ordering).
-“13-24” means that ports 1 and 3 of the Ts4file are connected to the stimulus source side positive and negative terminals respectively, and ports 2 and 4 are the transmitter analog buffer model’s positive and negative outputs respectively to the component package.
-“12-34” means that ports 1 and 2 of the Ts4file are connected to the stimulus source side positive and negative terminals respectively, and ports 3 and 4 are the transmitter analog buffer model’s positive and negative outputs respectively to the component package.
+“13-24” means that ports 1 and 3 of the Ts4file are connected to the stimulus source side non-inverting and inverting terminals respectively, and ports 2 and 4 are the transmitter analog buffer model’s non-inverting and inverting outputs respectively to the component package.
+“12-34” means that ports 1 and 2 of the Ts4file are connected to the stimulus source side non-inverting and inverting terminals respectively, and ports 3 and 4 are the transmitter analog buffer model’s non-inverting and inverting outputs respectively to the component package.
 If omitted, the default value is “13-24”.
-For Formats List and Corner, all Ts4files named shall use the same port order as defined by this parameter.
+If the Ts4file Reserved Parameter uses Format List or Corner, all of its enumerated files shall use the port order defined by this parameter.

 Example: